ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ulend

 Note:
+- How can we do this in PHP?
+Using these libraries and frameworks
 - There were a lot of libraries to implement event driven programming in PHP
 - However, work on that goal has now coalesced around these projects
 - These are now the most up-to-date and frequently maintained